-- Sharing accurate, non-partisan election information on social media - Posting election information and links to the VRE website, elections.saccounty.gov, in a community newsletter or website - Placing flyers and handouts in offices or locations the public may frequent - Assist in distributing information, materials, and brochures, including the election specific messaging points - Participating in community outreach events.
+- Sharing accurate, non-partisan election information on social media - Posting election information and links to the VRE website, in a community newsletter or website - Placing flyers and handouts in offices or locations the public may frequent - Assist in distributing information, materials, and brochures, including the election specific messaging points - Participating in community outreach events.
 An updated list of outreach events is located on our website - Participating in advisory meetings on messaging, concerns, or common questions from the public

-An online toolkit is available for download on the VRE website at elections.saccounty.gov.
+An online toolkit is available for download on the VRE website.
 This toolkit includes videos, graphics, flyers, brochures, and a VCA presentation.
 Printed materials may be provided to a group or organization free of charge.
-Please contact voteroutreach@saccounty.gov for more details.
+Please contact voter-outreach@saccounty.gov for more details.